Upgrade

 The content blocks now replace the old approach based on "attachments".
 The legacy attachment system has been removed.
 To migrate:

-Old Approach (removed):
+Old Approach (no longer available):

-]);The method getContent() didn't change, but now returns all text blocks concatenated, so you can continue to use it without changing anything in your app.
+The method getContent() didn't change, but now returns all text blocks concatenated skipping media types.

 Streaming Chunks